CoreyD97/BurpThemePatcher/README.md

 This tool aims to simplify the identification of this interface and the associated manager within the jars.

+The tool will also extract the jars' built in palettes and generate a wrapper class to override the used palette.

 Usage: `java -jar BurpThemePatcher.jar <YOUR BURP JAR HERE>`

-The tool will extract the jars' built in palettes and generate a wrapper class to override the used palette.

-Two palettes are currently available, the default palette and the dark palette.
+Two built-in palettes are currently available, the default palette and the dark palette.

 **Note: I do not know which methods are for which elements.
 You'll have to use trial and error to find the one you require.**